 - Medical assistive equipment

 These forms of compensation are often available in an insurance claim and can also be recovered in a personal injury lawsuit.
-However, there are certain forms of compensation our Fort Worth personal injury lawyers may only be able to recover by filing a lawsuit, including::
+Our Fort Worth personal injury lawyers may be able to recover other types of compensation as well.
+However, these types of damages can only be recovered by filing a lawsuit:

 - Pain and suffering